Ben Zegers: Later career

-In 1991 Zeger was selected with Ab van Hanegem, Aernout Mik, Kaap, and Lidwien van de Ven for the São Paulo Art Biennial,Aad Kruijning, "Nederlandse presentatie op Biënnale toont eigen gezicht," de Telegraaf, 1991/05/24, p.
-16. Eventually the Dutch contribution was redrawn, and ended up at an art fair in Los Angeles.
+In 1991 Zeger was selected with Ab van Hanegem, Aernout Mik, Kaap, and Lidwien van de Ven for the São Paulo Art Biennial, Eventually the Dutch contribution was redrawn, and ended up at an art fair in Los Angeles.

 In the new millennium Zegers also started as sculpture teacher and coordinator at the Gerrit Rietveld Academy in Amsterdam.
 The works of Zegers are among others in the city collection of the Museum Boymans Van Beuningen in Rotterdam, and in public spaces in Rotterdam, Oostzaan, and Dokkum.

 In 1990 Zegers was granted an encouragement award by the Amsterdams Fonds voor de Kunst, and in 1993 he received a Charlotte Köhler Price.